 Hi!
 My name is Patti Pirrello.
 I’m very excited to be teaching your children this year.
-This year will be my fifth year teaching First Grade at Cottage Street School.
-I have two grown children, a daughter named Ali (age 25) and a son named Tyler (age 23).
+This year will be my sixth year teaching First Grade at Cottage Street School.
+I have two grown children, a daughter named Ali (age 27) and a son named Tyler (age 23).
 My children actually went to Cottage Street School and loved it here.
 In fact, my son met his best friend in First Grade.
 They even roomed together in college!
 Amazing isn’t it?
 Just think, you’re child’s first grade friend could end up being a lifelong friend!
-I also have two thirteen-year old toy poodles, named Snoop-Dogg and Pudgie.
-Be prepared, you will soon be hearing all about my dog's adventures.

 In terms of my education, I went to Boston College and majored in Communications and Sociology.
 After college I worked for ABC TV/Radio and went to graduate school receiving a Master’s Degree in Media Studies from the New School.
 I loved NYC (and still do), but knew that I would be moving back to Boston.
 After returning to Boston, I worked in advertising, got married, and had two children.
 While my children were in preschool I was offered a teaching position at their preschool's newly formed kindergarten enrichment program.
 I accepted that position and came to realize that teaching was my passion!
 After a few stints as a substitute teacher, a long term substitute, and a kindergarten assistant, I decided to go back to school and earned my Master’s in Education from Lesley University.
 It has been an incredible journey and I couldn't be happier.